stelligent/stelligent_demo/README.md

 ==> ./deploy.nando.automation.demo.sh

 This demo launches three instances in a VPC.
 One command and control box with puppet and jenkins, and two webservers with an ELB in front.
 The web service serves up "Juxtapo-random": two random instagram images, created within the last 300 seconds, juxtaposed for postmodern study.
-Jenkins continually deploys the website every 5 minutes, updating the images and their layout on the page.
+Jenkins deploys http://nando-automation-demo.elasticoperations.com, based on SCM of this github repo, updating the images and their layout on the page.
 A test suite ensures the images are valid, sized appropriately, tags pass decency tests, and that the image placement makes sense from a UI feng shui perspective.

 DETAILED PROCESS NOTES

 - upload jenkins template to s3
 - create keypair for use in demo
-- launch stack
+- launch stack and upload www private ip's host file to s3 (cfn outputs)
 	- build vpc and dependancies
-	- build www instances and elb
+	- build www instances and ELB and register ELB CNAME
 	- build jenkins server
+		- add python instagram functionality
+		- add git functionality
-		- pull jenkins job template from s3
+		- pull jenkins job template from S3 and create jenkins job
-		- job executes continuously
+		- job executes based on SCM
-			- look for updated hosts file on s3 and update if needed
-			- look for updated template file on s3 and update if needed
+			- download latest hosts file from S3 (web server private IP list)
-			- generate html and push to www's
+			- get images and generate html and push to staging (jenkins server doubles as staging server)
-			- generate images and push to s3
-			- run full acceptance testing suite, including application security tests,  and rollback if needed
+			- run full acceptance testing suite, including application and environment security tests
-- upload www private ip's host file to s3
-- pull www private ip's host file from s3 to jenkins
-- run post deployment test suite, including system security tests
+			- on success of all tests, push to production